 During 2007, we received a comment letter from the SEC Staff questioning certain matters disclosed in our Form 10-KSB as of and for the year ended December 31, 2006.
-As a result, we were unable to effectively complete the Registration Statement filed in connection with the June 2007 Private Placement of the Company's common stock.
-As of December 31, 2007 and pursuant to the terms of the June 2007 Private Placement, the Company accrued \$282,000 in penalties as liquidated damages, which are expected to be incurred for the period commencing on the 120th day following the Private Placement through May 2008, at which time we expect to be able to effectively complete the Registration Statement for the Private Placement shares.
+As a result, we were unable to effectively complete the Registration Statement filed in connection with the June 2007 private placement (the "Private Placement") of the Company's common stock.
+As of December 31, 2007 and pursuant to the terms of the Private Placement, the Company accrued \$282,000 in penalties as liquidated damages, which were expected to be incurred for the period commencing on the 120th day following the Private Placement through June 2008, the date we anticipated to be able to effectively complete the Registration Statement for the Private Placement shares.

 On April 29, 2008, we filed an amended 2006 Form 10-KSB/A with the SEC, and on April 30, 2008 we received correspondence from the SEC that they have completed their review and that they had no further comments.
-We are currently in the process of completing the Registration Statement and expect such to be filed with the SEC in the near future in order to effectively register the shares issued in the June 2007 Private Placement.
-As such, we do not anticipate incurring any further penalties.